mahmoudimus/ac/docs/public/guides/getting-started.md

 ## <a name="descriptor"></a>Create the add-on descriptor (`atlassian-connect.json`)

 In this step you'll create a JSON descriptor file.
-This file describes the add-on to the Atlassian application, which is JIRA in this tutorial.
+This file describes your add-on to the Atlassian application, which in this case is JIRA OnDemand.
 Your descriptor specifies your add-on's key, name, permissions needed to operate, and the different modules it uses for integration.

 Your `atlassian-connect.json` file will use a `generalPages` module, and add a link to JIRA's top navigation element titled "Greeting".